A geometric Elliott invariant and noncommutative rigidity of mapping tori: Preliminaries

-Here, we may take the full crossed products instead of the reduced ones.
+Here, since $\Z^d$ and $\R^d$ are amenable, we may equivalently take the full or reduced crossed products.

-\begin{rema} In the above, we would gain no further generality by assuming the action to be only \emph{essentially} free -- meaning the fixed-point set of any non-identity element has empty interior -- since the fixed points for any one group element in an abelian group form a closed invariant set. \end{rema} \begin{convention*} When it is clear from context, we may omit the subscript $\alpha$ in $A_\alpha$, $Y_\alpha$, or $\G_\alpha$, as well as new objects defined through them. \end{convention*} We will often use the following two well-known results.
+\begin{rema} In the above, we would gain no further generality by assuming the action to be only \emph{topologically} free -- meaning the fixed-point set of any non-identity element has empty interior -- since the fixed points for any one group element in an abelian group form a closed invariant set. \end{rema} \begin{convention*} When it is clear from context, we may omit the subscript $\alpha$ in $A_\alpha$, $Y_\alpha$, or $\G_\alpha$, as well as new objects defined from them. \end{convention*} We will often use the following two well-known results (see \cite[Examples 2.6 \& 2.7]{murewi:morita} and \cite[Section 3]{put:spiel}).

-\begin{lemm}[{\normalfont \cite{murewi:morita,put:spiel}}] Let $s\colon \tilde{\G}\to Y$ denote the source map.
+\begin{lemm} Let $s\colon \tilde{\G}\to Y$ denote the source map.
 Then the subspace $s^{-1}(X\times\{0\})$ is a $\G$-$\tilde{\G}$ principal bibundle.
 In particular, $C^*(\G)$ is strongly Morita equivalent to $C^*(\tilde{\G})$. \end{lemm}

 The celebrated Connes' Thom isomorphism \cite{connes:thom} states that $K_{*+d}(B)\cong K_*(B\rtimes \R^d)$ for any $C^*$-algebra $B$ with an $\R^d$-action.
 In our setting this implies that $K^{*+d}(Y)\cong K_*(C^*(\tilde{\G}))$.
 Then Lemma \ref{lem:morita} and Morita invariance of $K$-theory imply the following.